fbpx

 Prime Mover of Menopause:

-The cause of climacteric includes age. climacteric commonly occurs between the age of 49-52.
+The cause of Menopause includes age.
+Menopause commonly occurs between the age of 49-52.
 50% of women have their last period between the age of 47 and 55, while others last their periods between the age of 44 and 58.

 In rare cases, woman ovaries stop working at a very early age, ranging anywhere from the age of puberty to age 40.
 It is called premature ovarian failure and affects 1-2% of women by age 40.